Foundation Types

 The two foundations you’ll see in Austin

-Nearly every home in the Austin metro sits on one of two foundation types.
-Knowing which you have is the first step to understanding any movement, repair quote, or inspection report.
+Nearly every home in the Austin metro sits on one of two foundation types, and knowing which you have is the first step to understanding any movement, repair quote, or inspection report.
+Both face the same enemy here — expansive clay soil — but they carry the house over it in completely different ways, so they fail and get repaired differently.

 Frequently asked questions